-- A. Hardware for wood, hollow steel, metal insulated and aluminum doors. - B. Thresholds. - C. Weatherstripping, seals and door gaskets.

-A. ANSI A117.1 - Specifications for Making Buildings and Facilities Accessible to and Usable by Physically Handicapped People.

-1.04 OPERATION AND MAINTENANCE DATA

-A. Maintenance Data: Include data on operating hardware, lubrication requirements, and inspection procedures related to preventative maintenance.

-- A. Manufacturer: Company specializing in manufacturing the Products specified in this section with minimum 3 years' documented experience. - B. Hardware Supplier: Company specializing in supplying commercial door hardware with 3 years' documented experience approved by manufacturer.

-- A. Deliver, store, protect, and handle products to site. - B. Package hardware items individually; label and identify each package with door opening code to match hardware schedule. - C. Deliver keys to Owner by security shipment direct from hardware supplier. - 1.07 WARRANTY - A. Provide five year warranty.
+- 1.1 SECTION INCLUDES - A. Hardware for wood and hollow steel doors. - B. Thresholds. - C. Weather stripping, seals, and doorgaskets. - 1.2 ALLOWANCES - A. Cash Allowance: This contractor shall install and furnish all Finish Hardware not specified in other sections, such as millwork.
+This contractor shall allow the sum of \$20,000.00 for the purchase and delivery of hardware only. - B. Allowance includes purchase and delivery of hardware only.
+Installation is included in the Contractor's Bid price, not the allowance.
+Any differential in the allowance listed and the original invoices from suppliers will be adjusted in the contract price. - 1.3 REFERENCES - A. ANSI A117.1 Specifications for Making Buildings and Facilities Accessible to and Usable by Physically Handicapped People. - 1.4 OPERATION AND MAINTENANCE DATA - A. Maintenance Data: Include data on operating hardware, lubrication requirements, and inspection procedures related to preventative maintenance. - 1.5 QUALIFICATIONS - A. Manufacturer: Company specializing in manufacturing the Products specified in this section with minimum 3 years' documented experience. - B. Hardware Supplier: To be selected by Architect & Owner. - 1.6 DELIVERY, STORAGE, AND HANDLING - A. Deliver, store, protect, and handle products to site. - B. Package hardware items individually; label and identify each package with door opening code to match hardware schedule. - C. Deliver keys to Owner by security shipment direct from hardware supplier.

+A. Provide five year warranty.

-1.08 MAINTENANCE MATERIALS
+1.8 MAINTENANCE MATERIALS